 Broadchurch contains a wealth of talent including David Tennant, Olivia Colman, and Jodie Whittaker, captivating everyone when it first aired on ITV in the U.K. Instead of introducing and solving a new crime in every episode, Broadchurch featured a new investigation per season, each one as harrowing and devastating as the next.
 Broadchurch is widely considered one of ITV’s best dramas, and if you missed it the first time around, definitely give it a try now.
 It can be found on ITVX in the U.K. and is available to buy or rent on various streaming services in the U.S.

 The final and perhaps creepiest option on this list, The Fall stars acting heavyweights Gillian Anderson and Jamie Dornan in this procedural which follows DSU Stella Gibson as she tries to track down a serial killer in Belfast, Northern Ireland.
 The Fall is tense and haunting and will stick with you long after you’ve finished, but is certainly worth the watch.
 The Fall can be found on BBC iPlayer in the U.K. and on Amazon, Google Play, NBC, Pluto, Tubi, and Peacock in the U.S. A subscription may be required for some of those services.

-Additional shout-outs for shows like Luther, Line of Duty, Happy Valley and more, all of which are equally captivating in their own ways, but are more recent and widely known.
+Additional shout-outs for shows like Luther, Line of Duty, and Happy Valley, all of which are equally captivating and brilliant in their own ways, but are more recent and widely known.
 Enjoy being emotionally compromised and somewhat terrified!